microsoft/WhatTheHack/027-FHIRPoweredHealthcare/README.md

 # What the Hack - FHIR Powered Healthcare
 ## Introduction
 Contoso Healthcare is implementing FHIR (Fast Healthcare Interoperability Resources) to rapidly and securely exchange data in the HL7 FHIR standard format with a single, simplified data management solution for protected health information (PHI).
-FHIR service in the Azure Health Data Services platform is fully managed, enterprise-grade FHIR Server in the cloud lets you quickly connect existing data sources, such as electronic health record systems and research databases.
+FHIR service in the Azure Health Data Services platform is a fully managed, enterprise-grade FHIR Server in the cloud lets you quickly connect existing data sources, such as electronic health record systems and research databases.
 Create new opportunities with analytics, machine learning, and actionable intelligence across your health data.

 Your team's assistance is needed to implement the following scenarios:
    * Ingest and process patient record in HL7 FHIR Bundle or legacy formats from EHR systems into a common FHIR-based standard format, and persist them into a FHIR compliant store to facilate health data interoperability.